 - 1. “Viscera report rules out foul play in Sushant Singh Rajput’s death: Official,” The Indian Express, July 27, 2020, https://indianexpress.com/article/entertainment/bollywood/viscera-report-rules-out-foul-play-in-sushant-singh-rajput-death-6526296/.

 STAGE 3: Responses by Industry, Activists, Politicians, and Journalists

-Rajput’s death caused a social media frenzy, amplified by Bollywood actors, politicians, social media and celebrity influencers, and television news channels.
+An outcome of this campaign was that it muddied the waters in creating confusion around the cause of Rajput’s death.
+It led to a social media frenzy, amplified by Bollywood actors, politicians, social media and celebrity influencers, and television news channels.
 For example, on July 29, Subramaniam Swamy, a politician belonging to the ruling Bharatiya Janta Party (BJP) tweeted that evidence in Rajput’s death pointed to murder and not suicide (Figure 7 below).1

 - 1. Subramanian Swamy (@Swamy39), “Why I think Sushanth Singh Rajput was murdered,” Twitter, July 29, 2020, https://twitter.com/Swamy39/status/1288645048830222339.